-Adopted by the Board of Supervisors of the County of Alameda, State of California, on the \\\\\ day of \\\\\ 2023, by the following called vote:
+Adopted by the Bo day of ard of Supervisors of the County of Alameda, State of California, on the

+• 2023, by the following cancer vote.

+AYES:

+NOES:

+EXCUSED:

+ABSTAINED:

 President of the Board of Supervisors

+ATTEST:

-ATTEST: Clerk of the Board of Supervisors,
+Anika Campbell-Belton, Clerk of the Board of Supervisors

-By: \\\\\
+By: Deputy Clerk

-APPROVED AS TO FORM: DONNA R. ZIEGLER, COUNTY COUNSEL
+APPROVED AS TO FORM:

+DONNA R. ZIEGLER, COUNTY COUNSEL

+By: Andria L. Weddle

-By: Andrea L. Weddle
+Andrea L. Weddle

-658D28A8033A493...
-Andrea L. Weddle Chief Assistant County Counsel
+Chief Assistant County Counsel

+ORDINANCE NO. UNDINANCE NO.